 When a person's conduct towards an adult may impact on their suitability to work with, or continue to work with children, this must be referred to the Local Authority Designated Officer (LADO).
-Where concerns have been identified about their practice and they are a parent/carer for children, then consideration by the Data Controller should be given to whether a referral to Children's Services is required.
+In the Salford locality, you can report it here: LADO@salford.gov.uk and in Trafford, here: anita.hopkins@trafford.gov.uk Where concerns have been identified about their practice and they are a parent/carer for children, then consideration by the Data Controller should be given to whether a referral to Children's Services is required.